 There are no doubt other factors that may be of importance.

-The only way around that, and it was irksome, was to keep the gleanings completely separate from the bulk of the honey; even then some of my best raw honey would have been exposed to the hot knife.
+The only way around that, and it was irksome, was to keep the gleanings completely separate from the bulk of the nectar; even then some of my best raw honey would have been exposed to the hot knife.

 The fork removes far less honey in the gleanings.

 Whilst my original hot knife was quite light, the newly purchased item was much heavier and tired out the forearm; it is also a good deal hotter resulting in more damage to the honey, and frequently having to turn it off.
-But I don't particularly like the shape of the handle of the fork either, and will try some others.
+But I do not particularly like the shape of the handle of the fork either, and will try some others.

 In short, at the end of the day, both schools have their ardent enthusiasts who will stick to one or other of the hot knife vs fork honey decapping debate.
 I am the turncoat who for the present has swapped sides but old habits die hard.

 I will not be totally convinced until I am sure as much honey can be extracted from the forked honeycomb, as from the one stripped with a hot knife.

 Next will be to consider the plastic or steel needle roller tool for honey decapping; some call it uncapping.
 I hear that it is better still.

 There's also apparently some research, according to Faithful to Nature that heating honey raises the glycemic-index; that would mean an adverse effect on blood sugar, and make it fattening.
 I'm hunting for the confirmation from research.